Search Results - Homs, Joaquim

 Joaquim Homs

 Homs was born in Barcelona, and studied cello until 1922.
-Afterwards, he self-educated himself in composition before studying on-and-off from 1931 to 1938.
+Afterwards, he educated himself in composition before studying on and off with others from 1931 to 1938.
 From 1930 to 1936 he studied composition with Roberto Gerhard .
 He is regarded by one author as not just a Catalan, but also a Spanish composer , while another source names him only as Catalan .

 His early style was characterized by the use of free counterpoint, already moving towards atonality, and beginning in 1954 he began using twelve-tone technique.
 While his style remained loyal to modernism, his later works no longer adhered to strict twelve-note technique .